-On Thursday evenings, Lipscomb students come together with other volunteers to participate in Feeding the Hungry located at St. John’s United Methodist Church.
-This event is held weekly and provides a hot meal to anyone in the community who might be in need.
+Lipscomb students come together with other volunteers Thursday evenings to participate in Feeding the Hungry at St. John’s United Methodist Church.
+This weekly event provides a hot meal as well as clothing and other necessities to anyone in the community in need.

 “We do the food pantry and the clothes closet,” said Sandra Griggs, St. John’s United Methodist Church pastor and wife of Alan Griggs, associate professor of communication and journalism.

-Students portion salads, wash dishes, serve the food, clean the tables and do anything they can to help the other service members.
+Students portion salads, wash dishes, serve the food, clean the tables and do anything they can to help the other service members, according to the pastor.

-St. John’s is open from 3 to 5:30 p.m. on Thursday of each week, and anyone from the community is welcome to come to the clothes closet and get a free meal.
-Around 7 p.m. is when the volunteers begin cleaning up.
+St. John’s is open from 3 to 5:30 p.m. every Thursday, and anyone is welcome to come to the clothes closet and get a free meal.
+Around 7 p.m. the volunteers begin cleaning up.
 Both the food pantry and clothes closet are supplied by a variety of donors.

 “Deodorant, soap, clothes or leftover food.
 This stuff is all donated,” said Sandra Griggs.